ganrad/openai-api-router/README.md

   # To use L2 distance, set the distance function to 'vector_l2_ops'.
 Similarly, for IP distance function use 'vector_ip_ops'.
   ```
 - During functional tests, setting the cosine similarity score threshold to a higher value *> 0.95* was found to deliver more accurate search results.
+- The *Inner Product* distance function has not be thoroughly tested with sample data.
+Prior to using this function, it is advised to run functional tests and verify results.

 **Invalidating Cached Entries**